Example of SAN Configuration

 4 All remaining space for /var

-4. Proceed with the OS installation utilizing the previously defined partitions (use only the /dev/sda device).
+4. Proceed with the OS installation by using the previously defined partitions.
+Use only the /dev/sda device.

-5. Reboot and finish the remaining installation steps (hostname, IP configuration, and so on).
+5. Reboot and finish the remaining installation steps such as hostname, and IP configuration.

 This is a function of the SAN storage brand/type and how it is configured at each site.

-It is very important to only edit the existing partitions that the IBM Guardium installation sees by adding the mount point and setting the file system (ext4 or swap,) and not changing other settings (such as size) and to unselect all devices other than /dev/sda when selecting which device to load the OS on.
+Edit only the existing partitions that the IBM Guardium installation sees by adding the mount point and setting the file system: ext4 or swap.
+Deselect all devices other than /dev/sda when you select the device to load the OS on and do not change the other settings such as size.

 Instructions for running fdisk

-1. Assuming SAN is the only storage attached to the server, type fdisk /dev/sda.
+1. Assuming SAN is the only storage that is attached to the server, type fdisk /dev/sda.
 Type y if a warning appears regarding working on the whole device.

 2. Type n for a new partition.